TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 </li>
 </ul>

-The (harder) question how to actually find the eigenvalues we postpone untill the next section.
+The (harder) question how to actually find the eigenvalues we postpone until the next section.

 In the second half of this section we will consider a few general properties of eigenvalues and eigenvectors.